aineko-dev/aineko/docs/quickstart.md

 ### Visualizing the Pipeline

-Using the aineko cli, you can also see the above pipeline rendered in the browser.
+Using the Aineko CLI, you can also see the above pipeline rendered in the browser.
 This is helpful for quickly checking your pipeline as you iterate and evolve your architecture.

 :
     ```sh